Robert Clark Morgan: Death

 Sacred to the memory of Robert Clark Morgan who died 23 September 1864, aged 66.
 He brought the first settlers to South Australia in the Duke of York in 1836 and was subsequently Commander of the London Missionary Ships Society's Camden and John Williams.
 His consecrated life made him a true Missionary and he was much beloved by the natives of the South Pacific.
-So he bringeth them into their desired heven.
+So he bringeth them into their desired heaven.